 Selected to join the first MOX (Mobile Only Accelerator) cohort, he and his team had visited Taipei for the first time after staying in Beijing for 13 years, and decided to relocate within a week.

-2020 seems to be a year of turning point for the five-year-old company.
+2020 seems to be a year of turning point for the four-year-old company.
 With a new round of funding raised months earlier from Taiwan-based Darwin Venture, it plans to expand its team and go global in 2021.
 The first stop will be Japan, whose gaming market is a “big missing part” in their business, and next, Europe and North America.